a young woman looking in the mirror applying sunscreen to her face

 • You can get retinol over the counter or with a prescription.

-Consider adding a vitamin C serum to your routine in your 30s.
+Now is when you should consider adding a vitamin C serum to your routine.

 • Vitamin C is an antioxidant that helps prevent damage from environmental issues such as air pollution.